Black falcon: Notes on identification

 When attempting to identify a flying raptor Debus & Davies recommend concentrating on the bird's silhouette (including shape of wings and proportions), flight style and vocalisations, rather than on details of colouration.

 Australian falcons can be differentiated from hawks by their toothed upper mandible (with a corresponding notch in their lower mandible) and by their long pointed wings.

 Brown falcons (Falco berigora) are a common and widespread species in Australia, and they are the most likely to be confused with the black falcon (particularly brown falcon juveniles and black morphs).
 In fact, Debus & Olsen suggest many observations and behaviour of brown falcons have mistakenly been attributed to the black falcon, due to incorrect identification.
 The two species differ in the relative length of exposed tarsi (the lower, visible half of the bird's leg) compared with thigh feathers, flight style, wing attitude, and bold underwing barring and tail barring (which appear on the brown falcon only).

 Taxonomy

 The black falcon belongs to the family Falconidae, as do the other three falcon species which are found in Australia, the brown falcon, grey falcon (Falco hypoleucos) and peregrine falcon (F. peregrinus).

 Genetic analysis has revealed that the black falcon may be an early offshoot of the Old World hierofalcons - such as the saker falcon (F. cherrug) and laggar falcon (F. jugger).

 Population and threat status

-The black falcon is listed by the IUCN as least concern.
-It is generally considered scarce, uncommon and nomadic but has at least one stronghold in inland Queensland.
-It is listed as Vulnerable in NSW and Victoria.
+The black falcon is listed as Critically Endangered in Victoria, Vulnerable in New South Wales, and Rare in South Australia.
+It is listed as a species of Least Concern under The IUCN Red List of Threatened Species 2024 and is generally considered scarce, uncommon and nomadic.

-In 2009 BirdLife International estimated the black falcon's population as between 670 and 6700 mature individuals, with a stable population trend.